Perkville/django-autocomplete/docs/library/widgets.rst

     Instead of displaying all the choices at once, the :class:`AutoCompleteWidget` requires
-    the user to start typing some characters and then gathers, using javascript, the choices matching the user input from a remote :class:`~autocomplete.views.AutoCompleteView`.
+    the user to start typing some characters and then gathers, using javascript, the choices matching the user input from a remote :class:`~autocomplete.views.AutoComplete` view.

     Performing smaller queries, instead of a single enormous one to get all the choices at once, significantly reduces the load of the database.
 Moreover